jkusita/Place-Lister/README.md

 # Place-Lister

-Shows you a list of what you need to do at a particular place.
+This is my first personal project and it shows you a list of what you need to do at a particular place!

-This is my first personal project!